![]() |

 The change of zero load output for a specified temperature change at steady state temperature conditions.
 Expressed as a percentage of the rated output per °C. |

-The temperature range over which the loadcell will meet its stated specification. |
+The temperature range over which the loadcell will maintain its stated performance specification. |

 Temperature range - Safe |

-The temperature range over which the loadcell may be operated without suffering any permanent change in specification. |
+The temperature range over which the loadcell may be used and experience no permanent degradation in loadcell performance. |

-See zero load output. |
+See bi-directional. |

 The loadcell output when it is not subject to a load of any kind.
 Expressed as a percentage of rated output. |